tj/go-editor/Readme.md

 # Go Editor

-Package editor provides a utility to from $EDITOR.
+Package editor provides a utility to read from $EDITOR.

 For example: